Diadochi: Antipater

 Antipater was an adviser to King Philip II, Alexander's father, a role he continued under Alexander.
 When Alexander left Macedon to conquer Persia in 334 BC, Antipater was named Regent of Macedon and General of Greece in Alexander's absence.
 In 323 BC, Craterus was ordered by Alexander to march his veterans back to Macedon and assume Antipater's position while Antipater was to march to Persia with fresh troops.
 Alexander's death that year, however, prevented the order from being carried out.
 When Alexander's generals gathered at the Partition of Babylon to divide the empire between themselves, Antipater was confirmed as General of Greece while the roles of Regent of the Empire and Guardian of the Royal Family were given to Perdiccas and Craterus, respectively.
 Together, the three men formed the top ruling group of the empire.

 Somatophylakes

 The Somatophylakes were the seven bodyguards of Alexander.

 Macedonian satraps

-Satraps (Old Persian: xšaθrapāwn) were the governors of the provinces in the Hellenistic empires.
+Satraps (Old Persian: xšaçapāvā) were the governors of the provinces in the Hellenistic empires.